Climate network and complexity based El Ni\~no forecast for 2022: Acknowledgements

 \section{Acknowledgements}

-We thank the East Africa Peru India Climate Capacities (EPICC) project, which is part of the International Climate Initiative (IKI).
+J.L. thanks the East Africa Peru India Climate Capacities (EPICC) project, which is part of the International Climate Initiative (IKI).
 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) supports this initiative on the basis of a decision adopted by the German Bundestag.